michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 ## Available repositories:

-The Registry of Research Data Repositories aims to list all the data repositories available for submission or for finding research data to reuse, and you can search or browse by subject: [re3data](http://www.re3data.org)
+The [Registry of Research Data Repositories](http://www.re3data.org) aims to list all the data repositories available for submission or for finding research data to reuse, and you can search or browse by subject.

 ## Guidelines:
 1. Doing preservation yourself requires format migration and ensuring integrity of files.